All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 Nyavka@Nyavka

-Witch, witch doctor, molfar – Ukrainian magical terms and their meaning
+Witch, healer, molfar – Ukrainian magical terms and their meanings

 03 Apr 16:45

-Witch, witch doctor, molfar – Ukrainian magical terms and their meaning
+Witch, healer, molfar – Ukrainian magical terms and their meanings

 Nyavka